-It reconnects us with nature, to each other, and with our origins, in much the same ways that home-grown or community-grown food does.
+Simple, real medicines in their original forms reconnect us with nature, to each other, and with our origins, in much the same ways that home-grown or community-grown food does.

 Modern medicine is matchless when it comes to dealing with acute, short term emergencies, but it does not empower us or build our physical and emotional/social health over the long term in the ways that home-based healthcare does.